Completing your accounting degree can lead to a successful career

 recommendation.
 In some cases, this may also be a part of the

-accounting scholarship or accounting grants application process.
+scholarship or grant application process.

 Accounting Grants and Other Financing Options